itlab-vision/dl-benchmark/src/quantization/tvm/README.md

 Required arguments:

-- `-c / --config` is a path to the file containing information about quantization process in `xml` format.
-Template of the config located in `config_template.xml` file.
+- `-c / --config` is a path to the file containing information about quantization in the xml-format.
+Template of the configuration file located in `config_template.xml`.

 Description of parameters:

-`Model` contains information about model to be quantized:
+`Model` contains information about the model to be quantized:
 - `ModelName` is a name of the model.
-- `ModelJson` is a path to the model in `.json` format.
+- `ModelJson` is a path to the model architecture (`.json` file).
-- `ModelParams` is a path to weights in `.params` format.
+- `ModelParams` is a path to the model weights (`.params` file).

-`Dataset` contains information about dataset for model calibration:
+`Dataset` contains information about the dataset for model calibration:
 - `DatasetName` is a dataset name.
 - `DatasetPath` is a path to the folder with input data.
 - `Mean` is a mean value for preprocessing data.